 Crime victims and witnesses to a crime, regardless of the crime, are encouraged to promptly report incidents to the OSU Police Department or other appropriate police agency.
-To report a crime, the victim or witness can call the police phone number and a police officer will meet them to gather information, or they can make an iReport through the OSU safety app.
+To report a crime, the victim or witness can call the police phone number and a police officer will meet them to gather information, or they can contact the police through the OSU safety app.
 An official report is then made, with copies available to the victim after a completed investigation.
 Each business day the incidents from the previous day, excluding names, are summarized and made available to the public, key OSU staff, other law enforcement agencies and the media.
-The public can access the daily activity summary via the internet by visiting the OSU Police Department website (police.okstate.edu) and clicking on the Activity Summaries tab.
+The public can access the daily activity summary via the internet by visiting the OSU Police Department website (safety.okstate.edu/police) and clicking on the Activity Summaries tab in the Clery Act section.